Martin Freeman: Career

 Freeman attended the Central School of Speech and Drama and has appeared in at least 18 TV shows, 14 theatre productions, and several radio productions.
-He is notable for his role as Tim Canterbury in The Office (2001–2003), a role which, he said in 2004, "cast a very long shadow" for him as an actor.
+He became notable for his role as Tim Canterbury in The Office (2001–2003), a role which, he said in 2004, "cast a very long shadow" for him as an actor.
 He appeared in the sitcom Hardware (2003–2004).
 He also appeared in several films, including Ali G Indahouse (2002) and Love Actually (2003).

-Freeman began to move into more serious dramatic roles on television with his appearance as Lord Shaftesbury in the 2003 BBC historical drama Charles II: The Power and The Passion.
-He can also be seen making a brief appearance in the first episode of the second series of This Life.
-Freeman also starred in the BBC television series The Robinsons and had a cameo in Episode 1 of Black Books.
-In 2007, he appeared in The All Together written and directed by Gavin Claxton, as well as the Bill Kenwright theatre production of The Last Laugh.
-Freeman is featured in the video for Faith No More's cover of "I Started a Joke".
+He began to move into more serious dramatic roles on television with his appearance as Lord Shaftesbury in the 2003 BBC historical drama Charles II: The Power and The Passion.
+He made a brief appearance in the first episode of the second series of This Life.
+He starred in the BBC television series The Robinsons, and had a cameo in Episode 1 of Black Books.
+In 2007, he appeared in The All Together written and directed by Gavin Claxton, and in the Bill Kenwright theatre production of The Last Laugh.
+He is featured in the video for Faith No More's cover of "I Started a Joke".
 In May 2009, he starred in Boy Meets Girl, a four-part drama that charts the progress of characters Veronica and Danny after an accident which causes them to swap bodies.

-Freeman played Dr. John Watson in Sherlock, the BBC contemporary adaptation of the Sherlock Holmes detective stories.
-The first episode of Sherlock, "A Study in Pink", was broadcast on 25 July 2010 to critical acclaim.
-For his performance in the role, he won the 2011 BAFTA award for Best Supporting Actor and the Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie.
+He played Dr. John Watson in Sherlock, the BBC contemporary adaptation of the Sherlock Holmes detective stories.
+Its first episode, "A Study in Pink", was broadcast on 25 July 2010 to critical acclaim.
+For the role, Freeman won the 2011 BAFTA Award for Best Supporting Actor and the 2014 Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie.

-Freeman played Bilbo Baggins, the main character, in the three-part Peter Jackson's The Hobbit film series.
-Accolades that his performance in the first part, The Hobbit: An Unexpected Journey, garnered him include Best Hero at the 2013 MTV Movie Awards and Best Actor at the 18th Empire Awards.
+Freeman played lead character Bilbo Baggins in Peter Jackson's three-part The Hobbit film series.
+For his performance in the first part, The Hobbit: An Unexpected Journey, Freeman won Best Hero at the 2013 MTV Movie Awards and Best Actor at the 18th Empire Awards.